Osama bin Laden lends unwelcome support in fight against climate change

 The utterance immediately got star billing on the right-wing blog Drudge Report as well as a mention on Fox News - both repositories of opposition to action on global warming.
 And the Conservative RedState website asked, "What is the difference between Bin Laden and Al Gore?"

 The tape whose authenticity has yet to be confirmed by intelligence agencies, is the second purported message from the al-Qaida leader in a week.
-In the latest recording, he calls out developed world economies for continuing to produce global warming pollution even after signing on to the Kyoto protocol.
-America stayed outside Kyoto, which Osama noted.
+In

 "George Bush junior, preceded by [the US] congress, dismissed the agreement to placate giant corporations.
 And they are themselves standing behind speculation, monopoly and soaring living costs."